 Urban artists renew the definition of what it is to be sexy

-Venezuelan Carmen de León appeared at a reggaeton festival in Miami wearing black shorts, knee-high socks and a baggy T-shirt.
-Her outfit is a reflection of the new fashion trend among urban artists, who ensure that they are the ones who decide what is sexy.
+The Venezuelan Carmen de Leon He appeared at a reggaeton festival in Miami wearing black shorts, knee-high stockings and a baggy T-shirt.
+Her outfit is a reflection of the new fashion trend among urban artists, who claim that they are the ones who decide what is sexy.

-“You cannot be sexy if you are dressed in a way that you do not feel comfortable,” De León explained to Efe, explaining that it is one of her demands before accepting any presentation or project.
+“You can’t be sexy if you’re dressed in a way that you don’t feel comfortable in,” De León explained to EFE, explaining that it is one of her demands before accepting any presentation or project.

 “There are days when you feel like wearing heels and a miniskirt, but other days you feel like being without anything tight.
 You have to respect that, because if you feel bad about what you’re wearing, your ‘flow’ is repressed and you’re not going to transmit what you want,” said the singer-songwriter.

-The point of view of this 19-year-old girl who became known in the La Voz Kids España contest, where she competed as Carmen Pendones, is shared by more famous colleagues such as Rosalía, Sofía Reyes, Lali Expósito, Tini and Nathy Peluso.
+The point of view of this 19-year-old girl who became known in the contest The Voice Kids Spain, where she competed as Carmen Pendones, is shared by more famous colleagues such as Rosalia, Sofia Reyes, Lali Exposito, Tiny Y Nathy Peluso.

-Also Natti Natasha and Greeicy Rendón, whose “looks” range from traditionally sexy outfits with deep necklines and tight dresses, outlandish clothes and sports shirts and wide pants, among others.
+Too Natti Natasha Y Greeicy Rendon, whose “looks” range from traditionally sexy outfits with plunging necklines and tight dresses, extravagant clothes and sports shirts and baggy pants, among others.

 “In Mexico we say, fashion is what suits you and that’s the way it is,” said Reyes, whose image is associated with bohemian fashion, but who has surprised his fans more than once with models and hairstyles reminiscent of Hollywood in the past.
 1920s.

-“Nowadays, we have more confidence in ourselves and we feel more comfortable in our skin and I think that security gives us permission to decide what makes us feel sexy and what is transmitted,” she said.
+“Today, we have more confidence in ourselves and we feel more comfortable in our skin and I think that security gives us permission to decide what makes us feel sexy and that is what is transmitted”, He said.

-This is how the singer-songwriter Elena Rose saw it from the beginning.
+This is how the singer-songwriter saw it from the beginning Helen Rose.

 “Sexuality comes from within.
-There is no revealing dress that turns an insecure woman into a sexy goddess, ”said the 26-year-old artist, who has opted for a “kitsch” fashion for the role of her performer.
+There is no revealing dress that turns an insecure woman into a sexy goddess,” said the 26-year-old artist, who has opted for a “kitsch” fashion for her role as an interpreter.

 Natti Natasha began to change her daring outfits for looser clothes at the beginning of 2020, when she realized that, despite the strength of female artists today, “there is still prejudice when it comes to appearance.”